-Note.
-28 - Dues to micro, small and medium enterprises.
+Note.28: Dues to micro, small and medium enterprises

-The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated August 26, 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum in accordance
+The Ministry of Micro, Small and Medium Enterprises has issued an office memorandum dated August 26, 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum in accordance with the 'Micro, Small and Medium Enterprises Development Act, 2006' ('the Act').
+Accordingly, the disclosure in respect of the amounts payable to such enterprises as at March 31, 2021 and March 31, 2020 has been made in the financial statements based on information received and available with the Company.

-• Particulars As at March 31, 2021 As at March 31, 2020 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of accounting year; 38.17 66.83 The interest due thereon remaining unpaid to any supplier at the end of each accounting year; 4.01 2.79 The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; - The amount of interest due and payable for the period of delay n making payment (which has been paid but beyond year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006; - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006 - - malnutrition, promoting education, art and culture, healthcare, destitute care and rehabilitation, environments sustainability, disaster relief and rural development projects.
+Particulars As at March 31, 2021 As at March 31, 2020 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of accounting year; 38.17 66.83 The interest due thereon remaining unpaid to any supplier at the end of each accounting year; 4.01 2.79 The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 (27 of 2006), along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; - - The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006; - - The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006 - -

+Note.29: Corporate Social Responsibility (CSR)

+As per section 135 of the Companies Act, 2013, a Company meeting the applicability threshold, need to spend at least 2% of average net profit for the immediately preceding three financial years on Corporate Social Responsibility(CSR) activities.
+The areas for CSR activities are eradication of hunger and malnutrition, promoting education, art and culture, healthcare, destitute care and rehabilitation, environments sustainability, disaster relief and rural development projects.
 A CSR committee has been formed by the company as per requirement of the companies act, 2013.

-Note.
-29 - Corporate Social Responsibility (CSR)

-As per section 135 of the Companies Act, 2013, a Company meeting the applicability threshold, need to spend at least 2% of average net profit for the immediately preceding three financial years on Corporate Social Responsibility (CSR) activities.
-The areas for CSR activities are eradication of hunger and